Lululemon Athletica Inc.

 • 2026-08-01

-Earnings results will provide clarity on margin recovery and revenue trends, especially in the Americas and international markets.
+Earnings results and guidance will provide clarity on margin trends and demand in the Americas and international markets.

 medium